Digital Barometer #fall2021 edition - The trends 2021

 2018-10-02 16:21:13 by rw

-The White Paper "Ebook 2018: Phase 02" can be downloaded free of charge here.
+The White Paper "Ebook 2018: Phase 02" provides a strategic perspective on ebooks as they multiply in appearances, formats, business models and distribution practices, to meet with transformed consumer preferences and can be downloaded free of charge here.

 As authors and their works can be developed, published and distributed along many different trajectories now, seamlessly expanding from local to global, and from one medium or channel to any other, road maps become more relevant, and a solid command of the terms and conditions of the trade in its many new perspectives is essential.

-The debated trends around direct-to-consumer, self-publishing, audiobooks and 'Studio' platforms sets the agenda for the Global eBook report 2019.
+The debated trends around direct-to-consumer, self-publishing, audiobooks and 'Studio' platforms sets the agenda for the next Global eBook report which is under preparation for a release in fall 2019.

 The Global eBook report 2017 is out